Film Review – Assassin’s Creed (2016)

 The holiday movies continue to roll out into theaters with the next attempt at a video game adaptation, Assassin’s Creed!
 The consistent failure of video games to translate to the big screen has been well documented, but many had pointed towards Assassin’s Creed to turn the tide.
-As always, the following review will be spoiler free.
-Be sure to share your own thoughts at the bottom of the page.
+The following Assassin’s Creed review will be spoiler free.

 The film follows Callum Lynch (Fassbender) who is the descendant of Aguilar de Nerha, a member of the Assassins in 15th century Spain.
 The Assassins are a society dedicated to foiling the plans of the Templar organization, who seek an object that, if used properly, will cause humans to lose the ability to have free will and which the Templar organization thinks will bring peace to the world.
 The Templar organization uses Callum Lynch to gain access to Aguilar’s knowledge of the whereabouts of the object through the use of the animus which can tap into those memories through the genes of Callum.

 While the trailers for Assassin’s Creed had very curious song choices, I really liked the visuals and dialogue that were presented to us in the months leading up to the movie’s release.
 The creative team seemed to employ the fighting styles of the game with lots of parkour and knife battles.
 On top of the solid action set pieces that seemed to be coming our way, we also had top of the line talent involved with Michael Fassbender, Marion Cotillard, and Jeremy Irons headlining the cast with direction from Justin Kurzel who has proven himself as a solid director from his adaptation of Macbeth which also starred Michael Fassbender and Marion Cotillard.
 No other video game movie has had this amount of promise in front and behind of the camera.